Sudan’s Christians enjoy holiday amid hope for new freedoms

 Manzul’s social work with homeless children and orphans got him into trouble under al-Bashir, when he was accused of trying to convert the children to Christianity, an allegation he denies.
 Activities like singing hymns in the teeming market outside the church were stopped, he said.

-Suliman Baldo, senior adviser at the Enough Project, which supports peace and an end to atrocities in Africa’s conflict zones, said the al-Bashir regime targeted the Christian faith.
-Under his rule, church properties could be seized.
-Some were demolished, and some preachers were arrested, he said.
+To be sure, some Christians said they were not impacted negatively by al-Bashir’s government, and officials at the time disputed that the government targeted Christians.

-“The ultimate goal is to limit the influence of the church,” he said.
+But Suliman Baldo, senior adviser at the Enough Project, which supports peace and an end to atrocities in Africa’s conflict zones, said the ultimate goal under al-Bashir was “to limit the influence of the church.”
+Under his rule, Christian church properties could be seized, Baldo said, adding some churches were demolished, and some preachers were arrested.

 During past holiday seasons, many recalled, posters would appear on the streets warning against celebrating with the “kofar,” or infidels, a reference to Christians.